crwhitesides/react-introduction-to-react-router-v-000/README.md

 ### Push it, Push it

 When we make server calls we are making a __GET__ request to a URL and that new URL is in our address bar.
-If we have visited a few different URL's though that information is saved in browser history.
+If we have visited a few different URL's, though, that information is saved in browser history.

 Go to the JavaScript console in Chrome and type